kartoza/docker-geoserver/README.md

 ```

-**NB** Community plugins are always in an influx state and it is not guaranteed that plugins
+**NB** Community plugins are always in an influx state.
+There is no guarantee that plugins
 will be accessible between each successive build.

 ### Using sample data